lenra-io/dofigen-hub/rust/README.md

 # Rust

-Rust projects and builders templates:
+Rust templates:

+## Builders

-- [muslrust](muslrust.builder.md): Build a Rust project using the muslrust image.
+- [muslrust](muslrust.builder.md): Build a Rust project using the musl libc and the musl-gcc compiler.

+## Images

+- [muslrust](muslrust.image.md): Create a Rust image from scratch using the musl libc and the musl-gcc compiler.